klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 # 03: Game Logic Implementation

-Welcome to the third section of our tutorial!
+Welcome to the third section of the tutorial!
 In this section, you'll add the core game mechanics, state management, and server-side logic to make your Wordle clone fully functional.
 This involves implementing the game logic on both the server and client sides, similar to how you'd manage services and state in an **Angular** application with **Spring Boot** for backend services.

 ## Prerequisites